Senexis/RDO-GG/docs/guides/settings.md

 You can find a full list of Red Dead Online colors on the [colors page](/wiki/lists/colors)!
 :::

 You can search the web for "Color Picker" to find tools that allow you to pick colors.
-In addition, most common imaging programs also allows you to pick and choose colors.
+In addition, most common imaging programs also allow you to pick and choose colors.

 | Setting     | Description                                                                                                                                | Premium |
 | :---------- | :----------------------------------------------------------------------------------------------------------------------------------------- | :-----: |